HuangShiLab/strain2bfunc/README.md

 ##### DESCRIPTION

-We developed a C++ tool to compute the KO abundance table based on the strain composition abundance table.
-It should be compiled before execute.
+We developed a C++ tool to compute the KO abundance table based on the resulting strain composition abundance table.
+It should be compiled before execution.

 ```
 Compile: